The wretched, bloody, and usurping boar,

 David Masters/Battersea Power Station

-Masters’s words look to Milton, and from them it’s hard to tell whether paradise has been regained or lost.
+Masters’s words recall Milton, and from them it’s hard to tell whether paradise has been regained or lost.

 Battersea was located inside London to avoid the cost of power transmission from an outlying plant, then considered prohibitive.
 When proposed, the project brought loud protest, largely over concerns of esthetic intrusion and pollution—risks to health and property values, contamination of the surrounding parks and neighborhoods and, across the Thames, of Buckingham Palace and the Houses of Parliament.
 Other concerns were more general.
 The Bishop of Southwark condemned it as evil.
 Once it was built, however, critical response was strongly positive and popular approval over the years moved to a passion.